agude/agude.github.io/_drafts/2022-10-03-using_sklearn_pipelines_with_pandas_dataframes.md

 ValueError: Specifying the columns using strings is only supported for pandas DataFrames
 ```

-But scikit-learn [just updated their pipeline API][pr] to fix this!
-Now there
+But scikit-learn version 1.2 [updated the pipeline API][pr] to fix this!
+Now
-is the option to output Pandas dataframes!
+there is the option to output Pandas dataframes!

 [pr]: https://github.com/scikit-learn/scikit-learn/pull/23734